connectedbydata/connectedbydata.org/_posts/2023-06-27-data-policy-digest.md

 * And [MLex reports](https://mlexmarketinsight.com/news/insight/uk-data-reform-worries-prompt-eu-lawmakers-to-call-for-commission-s-opinion) that UK data reform is back on the EU’s radar, too.
 And while we’re on the EU, Johnny Ryan, of the Irish Council for Civil Liberties, calls GDPR [an enforcement flop](https://www.economist.com/by-invitation/2023/05/24/dont-be-fooled-by-metas-fine-for-data-breaches-says-johnny-ryan) (or more accurately, the subeditor at The Economist does).
 Politico has [a similar take](https://www-politico-eu.cdn.ampproject.org/c/s/www.politico.eu/article/record-meta-fine-masks-shortcomings-of-europes-privacy-regime/amp/).

-* Finally Javier Ruiz produced an excellent report for the Digital Trade Alliance covering DPDIB and much more looking at ]The United Kingdom’s Post-Brexit Push for Deregulation in Global Data Governance](https://dtalliance.org/uk-global-data-governance-report/).
+* Finally Javier Ruiz produced an excellent report for the Digital Trade Alliance covering DPDIB and much more looking at [The United Kingdom’s Post-Brexit Push for Deregulation in Global Data Governance](https://dtalliance.org/uk-global-data-governance-report/).

 ### Bills, bills, bills